-This is akin to renting a solo workstation in a noisy and open co-working space.
+This is akin to renting a solo workstation in a noisy, open co-working space.
 You have what you need to conduct your tasks, but you share the space with others, including the common areas, meeting rooms, and printer.

-So, if more and more workstations are crammed into the same space, you can imagine the frustration you’ll feel, especially when trying to book meeting rooms or accessing the printer.
+So, if more and more workstations are crammed into the same space, you can imagine the frustration you’ll feel, especially when trying to book meeting rooms or access the printer.

 Also, security could be of concern since everyone shares almost everything, and you don’t have absolute control over them.
-As such, shared hosting is best suited for smaller websites, smaller portfolios (personal blogs) with lesser security needs, and not for substantial commercial businesses that require intensive resources and high security.
+Shared hosting is best suited for smaller websites and smaller portfolios (personal blogs) with lesser security needs and not for substantial commercial businesses that require intensive resources and high security.

 Virtual Private Server (VPS) Hosting

-A common alternative to shared hosting is VPS hosting; it is similar to shared hosting, except it is a step up.
-You’ll still be sharing with others using the same server except that now, you run your virtual server with fixed allocated resources.
+A common alternative to shared hosting is VPS hosting, similar to shared hosting, except it is a step up.
+You’ll still be sharing with others using the same server, except that now, you run your virtual server with fixed allocated resources.

-The virtual servers are created by partitions that are typically configured in the servers respectively.
+The virtual servers are created by partitions typically configured in the servers.
 As a result, you are more ‘isolated’ from your neighbors and comparatively less dependent on them.

-So, instead of cramming in more people into your shared office area (like in shared hosting), each person now gets their own ‘box’ of an area with their assets to use.
-VPS hosting is a more secure, reliable, and better hosting option for those of you who are looking to scale up soon or running a medium-sized business.
+So, instead of cramming more people into your shared office area (like in shared hosting), each person now gets their own ‘box’ of an area with their assets to use.
+VPS hosting is a more secure, reliable, and better hosting option for those who are looking to scale up soon or run a medium-sized business.

 This is akin to you renting a whole building for your business.
-As such, dedicated hosting is the most expensive option; this guarantees that you have more control, higher security, more outstanding, and more reliable performance, as all the resources are at your disposal.
+Dedicated hosting is the most expensive option; this guarantees you more control, higher security, more outstanding, and more reliable performance, as all the resources are at your disposal.

 Cloud hosting is trending.
-In cloud hosting, several machines are connected together, creating more powerful virtual servers.
+Several machines are connected in cloud hosting, creating more powerful virtual servers.
 Applications can be run via these multiple servers working together, using combined resources.

 If you run your website on a cloud of servers, you’ll get higher reliability, even 100% uptime.
 This increased reliability is because other servers will kick in to ensure that your website still functions if one server goes down.

-The advantage of cloud hosting is that it is highly scalable; you upscale or downscale at any time you want, and you only pay for what you need and use.
+The advantage of cloud hosting is that it is highly scalable; you upscale or downscale anytime you want, and you only pay for what you need and use.

 Generally speaking, cloud hosting plans offer a considerable amount of resources for multiple domains.
 This explains the reason why large websites that are resource-intensive would consider this.

 Most web hosts would offer managed hosting in their hosting plans.
 You can find anything from managed WordPress hosting to managed cloud hosting.
-As such, you can engage your web hosting provider’s technical services to help manage the hosting for you.
+As such, you can engage your web hosting provider’s technical services to help manage your hosting.
 It would make sense to do so since they have the relevant expertise to do this.